-“What would it take for a built up city to adapt a bus rapid transit system?
+“What would it take for a built-up city to adopt a bus rapid transit system?
 And growing attention to a city like Nairobi where I come from which experienced traffic congestion in the state of infrastructure seems difficult to expand.”

 Okay, yes I know a little bit about Nairobi because my daughter was over there just a couple of months ago.
-So we were taking a bit of interest on it.
+So we were taking a bit of interest in it.

 And I think, again as an engineer often we do that, we say, Oh look we’ve got this terrible congestion, we’ve got this terrible problem, we need to build ‘XYZ’.